 How to Pick a Sunscreen for Your Skin Type

-Applying a broad-spectrum sunscreen (meaning one that helps protect against UVA and UVB rays) should be the final step in your skin care routine each and every morning (rain or shine).
-According to the Food and Drug Administration (FDA), you should use one with an SPF value of 15 or higher and reapply every two hours—or immediately after swimming or sweating and as directed.
+Applying a broad-spectrum sunscreen (meaning one that helps protect against UVA and UVB rays) should be the final step in your skin care routine each and every morning,rain or shine.
+According to the American Academy of Dermatology (AAD), you should use one with an SPF value of 30 or greater and reapply every two hours — or immediately after swimming or sweating and as directed.

 As far as your skin type goes, there are a few things to keep in mind when it comes to choosing a sunscreen.
-For starters, if you have oily skin, you may want to look for one that has an oil-free formula.
-Meanwhile, if you have dry skin, you might benefit from a moisturizing sunscreen formula.
-Finally, if you have sensitive skin, consider steering clear of sunscreens formulated with alcohol, which can be irritating.
+If you have oily skin, you may want to look for one that has an oil-free formula, such as a sunscreen gel or SPF lotion that has a matte finish.
+On the other hand, dry skin types might benefit from a moisturizing sunscreen formula, like a sun cream or even a hydrating sunscreen mist.
+Finally, if you have sensitive skin, consider steering clear of sunscreens formulated with alcohol or fragrance, which can be irritating.

-If you’re always on the go, using a moisturizer formulated with broad-spectrum sunscreen, like the L’Oréal Paris Bright Reveal Brightening Day Lotion SPF 30, could be a smart choice, as it’ll help you cut down on the number of steps in your skin care routine.
-(Read our guide to using the L’Oréal Paris Bright Reveal Brightening Day Lotion SPF 30.)
+If you’re always on the go, using a moisturizer formulated with sunscreen, like the L’Oréal Paris Triple Power Day Lotion SPF 30, could be a smart choice as it’ll help you cut down on the number of steps in your skin care routine and ensure that your face is protected.

 How to Apply Sunscreen